Tailwind: A Practical Framework for Query Accelerators: Drill Down Evaluation

 Next, we study how different accelerator performance models affect \thesystem{}'s query execution decisions.
 We run our workloads with each model option and compare the geomean achieved speedup.
 Figure~\ref{fig:model-e2e-effect} shows our results; higher is better.
 Here we compute the geomean only among the queries where \thesystem{} uses an accelerator to highlight the impact of different models.
 From these results, we draw the following conclusions.

-\textbf{Non-trivial learned models achieve the highest speedups and avoid slowdowns.} Except for TPC-H+ on DuckDB, predicting the mean value does not lead to the highest speedup.
-On Redshift, using the mean value causes query slowdowns as \thesystem{} mistakenly chooses an accelerator that is slower than the base system.
-On TPC-H+ on DuckDB, all model options happen to result in the same accelerator choices.
-The mean value and MLP baselines have higher speedups because they require fewer features (and thus lead to a faster optimization time) compared to the other two models.
+\textbf{Non-trivial learned models achieve the highest speedups and avoid slowdowns.} Except for \tpchp{} on DuckDB, predicting the mean value does not lead to the highest speedup.
+On Redshift, using the mean value causes slowdowns as \thesystem{} mistakenly chooses an accelerator that is slower than the base system.
+For \tpchp{} on DuckDB, all model options happen to result in the same accelerator choices.
+The mean value and MLP baselines have higher speedups because they require fewer features (meaning a faster optimization time) compared to the other two models.

-\textbf{The \alp{} neural network model provides the best speedup in three of the four database/workload combinations.} The \alp{} neural network makes a better run time prediction for a domain negation accelerator instance, which leads to \thesystem{} correctly choosing to use it in the three cases (whereas the other models do not).
-While the simple models do well, they use hand-crafted features specialized for each accelerator.
-The \alp{} neural network model uses a unified featurization method for all accelerators.
+\textbf{The \alp{} NN provides the best speedup in three of the four database/workload combinations.} It makes a better run time prediction for a domain negation accelerator instance, which lets \thesystem{} correctly choose that instance in the three cases (whereas the other models do not).
+While the simple models do well, they use hand-designed features for each accelerator.
+In contrast, the \alp{} neural network model uses one common featurization method.